OCD (Obsessive Compulsive Disorder)

 - meal support and regular consultation with dietary staff

-- meeting with nutritionist 2-3 times a week
+- meeting with dietitian 2-3 times a week

 - group sessions to teach and practice behavior modification and emotion management